kristoferssolo/Databases-II-Cheatsheet/main.typ

 for each tuple tr in r: (for each tuple ts in s: test pair (tr, ts))
 ```

-Block transfer cost:  $n_r ∗ b_s + b_r$ block transfers would be required,
+Block transfer cost: $n_r dot b_s + b_r$ block transfers would be required,
 where $b_r$ -- blocks in relation $r$, same for $s$.
 Each scan of the inner
-relation requires one seek, and the scan of the outer relation requires one
+relation requires one seek, and the scan of the outer relation requires one seek
-seek per block, leading to a total of $2 ∗b_r$ seeks.
+per block, leading to a total of $2 dot b_r$ seeks.

 == Block-nested join